DaFluid/FFXIVActionEffectRange/README.md

+# DISCLAIMER
+This is my attempt to update this plugin to Dalamud API 9.
+It is currently in development and not ready for use.

+Original readme:

 # ActionEffectRange

 A FFXIV Dalamud plugin that provides a visual cue on the effect range of the AoE action the player has just used.